agonzalezdev/agonzalezdev.github.io/src/data/resume.md

 Since I was a child, I have always been passionate about technology, and it is what I like to do the most.

 ## Currently 👨🏻‍💻
-Im Fullstack Developer at Tiendeo Web Marketing!
+Im Senior Server Engineer at Scopely!

 ## Specialized in 🎯
 Backend: .NET, .NET Core & NodeJS.
 Frontend: Javascript, React, Typescript, Redux, CSS

 ## Occupation 👷‍♂️
+  # [2021 - NOW] Scopely
+  - Videogames backend
+  - .NET 6 backend applications
+  - AWS Cloud

-  # [2019 - NOW] Tiendeo Web Marketing
+  # [2019 - 2021] Tiendeo Web Marketing
   - .NET Core 3+ backend applications
   - Cloud microservices integrations
   - DI, TDD, MVC, SOLID